vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 <br/>
 ![Padding and Margin](/assets/android_widgets/padding_Margin.jpg "Padding and Margin")

-In the image, the margin is the grey area outside the entire object.
-Border is point where your view is ending.
+In the image, the margin is the gray area outside the entire object.
+The border is the point where your view is ending.

-Margin and Padding is same concept as in CSS
+Margin and Padding are the same concept as in CSS

 ###Gravity
-When ever you want to allign content inside the view use gravity, android:gravity sets the gravity of the content of the View its used on.
+Whenever you want to align content inside the view use gravity, android:gravity sets the gravity of the content of the View its used on.
 Android Gravity when applied on a view specify the direction it's content should be alligned.

-For Example: In A Linear Layout when you set Gravity To Center, all its View will come in Center.
+For Example: In A Linear Layout when you set Gravity To Center, all its View will come in the Center.

-This is how you set gravity of layout
+This is how you set the gravity of layout
 		android:gravity="center"

 ###Layout Gravity